-Moral, general legal and financial arguments IGG Ltd has a moral duty to protect all workers.
+Moral, general legal and financial arguments

+NGG Ltd has a moral duty to protect all workers.
 Our workers come to work to earn a wage, not to be put at risk of falling ill, now or in the future, because of the work activities that they carry out now.
 Some of the ill-health conditions that could be contracted or injuries that could occur, will have a major impact on the lives of the workers and their family/friends.
 Long term injuries/ill-health and also likely to have a major impact on our workers' mental health.
 The mental health of other workers could also be affected if they are witness to any serious injuries to other workers.
-IGG has legal requirements to protect its workers under the ILO's Safety and Health Convention (C155).

 Financial impacts could be broken down into three categories.
-Costs associated with: injured workers (sick pay, replacement worker wages, medical costs, lost working time etc); replacement equipment and/or infrastructure costs for example if control is lost over a vehicle being moved around the workshop and this subsequently crashes through one of the garage walls; and costs associated with enforcement actions.
-Possible enforcement actions that IGG could receive include being served with prohibition (stopping all work on a particular activity) or improvement (meaning that things must be put right within a certain period of time) notices relating to these activities by the regulator.
-This would obviously have a massive financial impact on the organisation if these activities could not continue.
+Costs associated with:

+- injured workers (sick pay, replacement worker wages, medical costs, lost working time etc); - replacement equipment and/or infrastructure costs for example if control is lost over a vehicle being moved around the workshop and this subsequently crashes through one of the garage walls; and - costs associated with enforcement actions.

+Enforcement action costs include Fees for Intervention which are charged by the HSE (the current charge is £163 per hour) where a material breach of legislation is identified.
+Should the incident be serious enough, the HSE may also decide to prosecute the business.
+If the business is found guilty of an offence, the health and safety offences sentencing guidelines will be applied.
+The garage's turnover is just over £10m per year which puts the business in the 'medium organisation' size.
+Any fines would be in the category range of £1m - 4m with a starting point for the fine at £1.6m (the starting point can either be increased or decreased depending on any mitigating factors).
+Any fine in this region would have a significant impact on the business.

 The organisation could also find that civil claims from workers made ill by these work activities could be made.
-Some of these claims may be made some years after the worker has left IGG Ltd.'s employment.
-The likely amount of compensation payable for civil claims can be substantial; in addition to this legal fee (lawyers, courts etc) would also be likely to be very high.
+Some of these claims may be made some years after the worker has left NGG Ltd.'s employment.
+The likely amount of compensation payable for civil claims can be substantial; in addition to this legal fee (solicitors, barristers, courts etc) would also be likely to be very high.
 I would also point out that many of these costs would not be recoverable from the insurance company.

 If something goes catastrophically wrong, NGG's reputation could take a serious hit which could result in loss of contracts (especially the insurance work).